facebook/react/docs/docs/reference-react-component.md

 setState(updater, [callback])
 ```

-`setState()` is an asynchronous method which enqueues changes to be made to the state during the next update cycle.
-This is the primary method you use to trigger updates in response to event handlers, server responses, etc...
+`setState()` enqueues changes to the component state and tells React that this component and its children need to be re-rendered with the updated state.
+This is the primary method you use to update the user interface in response to event handlers and server responses.

-`setState()` does not immediately mutate `this.state` but creates a pending state transition.
-Accessing `this.state` after calling this method can potentially return the previous state, rather than the state after enqueued updates have been applied.
-This is a common source of bugs in React applications.
+Think of `setState()` as a *request* rather than an immediate command to update the component.
+For better perceived performance, React may delay it, and then update several components in a single pass.
+React does not guarantee that the state changes are applied immediately.

-There is no guarantee of synchronous operation of calls to `setState`.
+`setState()` does not always immediately update the component.
+It may batch or defer the update until later.
+This makes reading `this.state` right after calling `setState()` a potential pitfall.
+Instead, use `componentDidUpdate` or a `setState` callback (`setState(updater, callback)`), either of which are guaranteed to fire after the update has been applied.
+If you need to set the state based on the previous state, read about the `updater` argument below.

 `setState()` will always lead to a re-render unless `shouldComponentUpdate()` returns `false`.
 If mutable objects are being used and conditional rendering logic cannot be implemented in `shouldComponentUpdate()`, calling `setState()` only when the new state differs from the previous state will avoid unnecessary re-renders.

-The first argument is an updater function with the signature:
+The first argument is an `updater` function with the signature:

 ```javascript
 (prevState, props) => nextState